 This manual will be updated and revised, as necessary, to reflect up-to-date engineering and professional practices and information applicable to the Charlotte-Mecklenburg area.
 Registered manual users who provide a current address will automatically be sent notices of changes as they are produced.
-The updated manual will be available on the Charlotte-Mecklenburg Storm Water Services website in digital format for downloading at: http://stormwater.charmeck.org.
+The updated manual will be available in electronic format on the Charlotte-Mecklenburg Storm Water Services website.